Clematis terniflora: Cultivation

-Prefers full sun, but will prosper and bloom in partial shade.
-These woody-stemmed plants can be pruned in fall or early spring to within a couple of feet from the ground, and will vine up fence, trellis, arbors (or other plants) to heights of 10 to 30 feet.
-Can also be allowed to sprawl along the ground as a dense ground cover.
+Prefers full sun, but will flower in partial shade.
+These woody-stemmed plants can be pruned in fall or early spring to within a couple of feet of the ground, and will vine up fence, trellis, arbors (or other plants) to heights of 10 to 30 feet.
+Clematis ternifolia can also be allowed to sprawl along the ground as a dense ground cover.
 Blooms on new growth.
 No serious insect or disease problems.
 Does not require fertilizer or frequent watering, although will benefit from a low nitrogen fertilizer such as 5-10-10 in spring.
 Considered deer resistant.